KrzysztofZi/weather-apps/README.md

 *if a record exists, an update form pops up

 *To import a csv file go to weather_api/import.php, select a csv file and a number of rows you would like to upload (from top to bottom)

+# Weather Interface (Application B)

+* A web interface for displaying daily temperature values for the last seven days
+* Updating temperature value for any date which has a record on the Weather API system